 The Council will support the provision of residential development on the site.
-The site should be developed in accordance with the broad parameters of the approved scheme, subject to site-specific constraints up to a maximum of 46 units, in accordance with the approved scheme (Ref: 35250/APP/2014/4243 35250/APP/2014/3506).
+The site should be developed in accordance with the broad parameters of the approved scheme, subject to site-specific constraints (Ref: 35250/APP/2014/3506).
 The remaining eastern portion of the site, shown as cross hatched on the site boundary, should be utilised to provide public access and improvements to the south side of the canal, from Station Road.

 Site name Union House, Hayes

 Ward Botwell

 Location Clayton Road

 Area (ha/sqm) 0.4 ha

 PTAL Ratings 4

 Proposed Development Residential

-Current UDP Designations Hayes Town Centre
+Former UDP Designations Hayes Town Centre

-Proposed New Designations None
+New Designations None

 Existing Use Offices

+New Homes

 Site name Union House, Hayes

 Relevant Planning History (Most recent) Change of use of offices (Class B1a) to form 46 residential units (Prior Approval).
 Approval on 24.03.2015.

 Proposed Number of Units 46

 Existing Units 0

 Net Completions 46 units

 Infrastructure Considerations and Constraints No specific considerations identified.

 Flood Risk Flood Zone 1, Site-specific Flood Risk Assessment identifies mitigation measures and drainage strategy.

 Contamination Any potential contamination will be addressed through the implementation and discharge of a suitable planning condition.

 Indicative Phasing 2016-2021

 Other Information None